-Feeling lonely is not a mental illness but the two can impact each other quite heavily.
-For example, having a mental illness may limit your social interactions making you feel lonely.
+Feeling lonely is not a mental health problem but the two can impact each other quite heavily.
+For example, having a mental health condition may limit your social interactions making you feel lonely.
 Equally, feeling lonely may take a toll on your mental wellbeing.

 At a time when we are constantly reminded that we should be spending the day with loved ones, it can be very hard on those who feel alone.

 A survey from Age UK found that almost a million people (982,200) aged over 60 felt lonelier at Christmas last year.